CCTSAI-Tony/CCTSAI-Tony/README.md

 - [emaily](https://github.com/CCTSAI-Tony/emaily) - a sendding mails web app could save you tons of time
 - [GitHubSocial](https://github.com/CCTSAI-Tony/GitHubSocial) - the social platform where you can connect other githubers
-- [TrackingSystem](https://github.com/CCTSAI-Tony/TrackingSystem) - a demo of student's profile system of graduate students
+- [TrackingSystem](https://github.com/CCTSAI-Tony/TrackingSystem) - a demo of student's profile system for graduate students
 - [smart-brain](https://github.com/CCTSAI-Tony/smart-brain) - a webapp to identify beautiful human face
 - [and more...](https://github.com/CCTSAI-Tony)